javialej/KiraTakeHomeTest/ARCHITECTURE.md

 4.  **Register the Controller:** In the `payments.module.ts` file, add the new vendor controller to the `providers` array.
 This will make the controller available for dependency injection throughout the application.

 By following this pattern, new vendors can be added to the platform without modifying any of the core business logic.
 This makes the system highly modular, scalable, and easy to maintain.

 ## Transaction Hash (txhash) Verification Flow

+The `txhash` is a critical piece of information that allows for the verification of a transaction on the blockchain.
+The verification flow is as follows:

+1.  **Receive the `txhash`:** The client sends a `POST` request to the `/transfer` endpoint with the `txhash` in the request body.
+2.  **Vendor Interaction:** The application interacts with the specified vendor's API to initiate the off-ramp process.
+3.  **Asynchronous Verification:** In a production scenario, a separate, asynchronous process would be triggered to verify the `txhash`.
+This could be a message queue (e.g., Google Pub/Sub) that a worker service subscribes to.
+4.  **Blockchain Interaction:** The worker service would then use a blockchain explorer API (e.g., Etherscan for Ethereum) or a direct connection to a blockchain node to query the transaction details using the `txhash`.
+5.  **Verification Checks:** The worker would perform several checks, such as:
+    *   Confirming that the transaction was successful.
+    *   Verifying that the "to" address is the correct company wallet.
+    *   Ensuring that the transaction amount and token type (e.g., USDC) are correct.
+6.  **Update Transaction Status:** Based on the verification results, the worker would update the transaction status in the database to "verified" or "failed". any of the core business logic.
+This makes the system highly modular, scalable, and easy to maintain.

+## Transaction Hash (txhash) Verification Flow